PlacemakingCorps Coordinator - 2025/26

 Essential Job Functions:

-7. Represent the members when interacting with parents or community members.
+6. Represent the organization when interacting with parents or community members.

 Equipment Used: